 We entered France from Belgium, both of which are part of the EU.
 As a result, there was no actual hard border to cross.
 We just had to provide a negative Covid-19 test result, fill out a passenger locator form online, and get tested again after arrival.
 In France it’s straightforward to just go to a government approved pharmacy to convert a US vaccine paper certificate into a European digital certificate (for a small fee).
 You absolutely need a Covid vaccination “Green Pass” if you want to go inside any restaurant, museum, or indoor space.

-This time we dined at some excellent fine-dining restaurants, such as Pertinence, Le Baudelaire, Madame La Pic, and Restaurant Pages.
+This time we dined at some excellent fine-dining restaurants, such as Pertinence, Le Baudelaire, La Dame de Pic, and Restaurant Pages.
 I also stopped by my favorite galette shop, Breizh Cafe, and we enjoyed excellent lunches at Petit Vendome and Cherie Charlot.

 We stayed near the Opera, which meant we were walking distance to Galerie LaFayette and Au Printemps, two huge department stores that put on really impressive Christmas window displays.
 We also visited the Christmas Market at the Tuileries, the huge park next to the Louvre.
 Paris is just a really magical place, even during a pandemic.
 I really, really enjoyed soaking in the Christmas atmosphere that was everywhere.

 Paris was our last stop before flying back to Hong Kong.
 While we took in the sights and smells of the magnificent city, we also knew we would soon be “locked up” under a very long quarantine.
 As a result, we appreciated our outdoor walks around such a beautiful place that much more.

 Traveling During Covid: Hong Kong’s Infamous 3-Week Quarantine